Banc d'Arguin National Park: Geology

 The depositional profile of the northern Banc d'Arguin describes a flat-topped platform, on which extensive carbonate deposits developed largely in water depths <10 m below sea level.
 Vast areas of the Banc d'Arguin are covered by mixed carbonate–siliciclastic sediments dominated by barnacles and mollusc remains plus admixed aeolian siliciclastics.
-These sediments accumulate into extensive shoals, resulting in water depths less than 5 m several dozen kilometres off the present shoreline.
+These sediments accumulate into extensive shoals, resulting in water depths less than 5 m several dozen km off the present shoreline.
 The bank edge forms a sharp morphological step, suddenly deepening from 10–20 m down to 30–50 m, and separates the inner shelf environments (<5–10 m; carbonate bank) from those of the outer shelf.
-Assemblages formed by benthic foraminifers and molluscs and monospecific bivalve shell accumulations with admixed aeolian silt characterize the platform cover in the outer shelf.
+Assemblages formed by benthic foraminifers and molluscs and monospecific bivalve shell accumulations with admixed aeolian silt characterise the platform cover in the outer shelf.

 In the central and southern outermost shelf, silt-sized quartzose materials form confined bodies referred to as the Arguin and Timiris Mud Wedges.
 These deposits started to form with transgressional inundation early in the Holocene and have grown continuously and rapidly over the past 9,000 years.
 Locally, the mud wedge deposits are incised by gullies and canyons towards the shelf break lying at around 80–110 m.
 The southernmost Golfe d'Arguin describes a homoclinal ramp profile with vast intertidal plains around Tidra Island.